 Guest post by Rachael Harper with comments by Holly Morphew

 This post contains affiliate links to products we know, use, and love!
 This means that when you click we may get paid.
-In most cases you are also getting the best offer they have just for being in our network.
-We are extremely selective with our partners and only work the best of the best personal finance tools, products, and resources.
+We are extremely selective with our partners and this allows us to keep our blog free of ads.
+In most cases you are also getting the best offer our partners have just for being in our network!

 There’s no one formula to wealth